 Wilson began his journalism career at Chicago’s storied City News Bureau, covering cops and working the overnight desk.
 He was a newspaper reporter for 15 years, including seven at Newsday.
 He moved into executive leadership in 1995 at Congressional Quarterly, where he helped move the organization beyond its weekly magazine roots through the development of a lucrative legislative tracking service.
 Later, as Editor-in-Chief of usatoday.com and Executive Editor of USA TODAY he helped define the standards for online journalism through coverage of major news events including the 2000 presidential election, 9/11, the Iraq War and Hurricane Katrina.

-Wilson is a member of the board of the Institute for Nonprofit News and the board of visitors for the Knight Journalism Fellowship at Stanford University and sits on the Board of Directors of the Berkshire Eagle in western Massachusetts and serves as advisor to Hark Audio, a podcast listening startup.
+Wilson is a member of the board of the Institute for Nonprofit News and the board of visitors for the Knight Journalism Fellowship at Stanford University.
+He also sits on the Board of Directors of the Berkshire Eagle in western Massachusetts and serves as advisor to Hark Audio, a podcast listening startup.
 He has been a visiting fellow at the Shorenstein Center on Media, Politics and Public Policy at Harvard University, a trustee of the Poynter Institute, and a member of the advisory board of The Telegraph in London.
 He was an early leader of the Online News Association and president of the organization in 2007.
 And he has served as a juror for the Pulitzer Prizes in journalism.

 Wilson is a graduate of the University of Chicago and lives in Cambridge, MA.